PCvolt/RevolveLabtool/readme.md

 pre-commit install
 ```

-To fix the formatting, either try to commit to automatically fix, or run this command:
+To fix the formatting, either try to commit to automatically fix (does not work on --amend), or run this command:
 ```bash
 pre-commit run --all
 ```